 How to Create an Entry-Level Product for your Handmade Business

-To get new customers, you must constantly be attracting new people to your business and products.
+To get new customers, you must constantly attract new people to your business and products.

 When a shopper is “new” to your business it means they’re not familiar with your brand or products, which makes them less prepared to buy from you.

-On the other hand, if you stumble upon a new jewelry store when you’re out to meet a friend for coffee, you may find something you love, but you’d probably need to think about it before being ready to buy.
+On the other hand, if you stumble upon a new jewelry store, you may find something you love, but you may need to think about it before being ready to buy.

 In this scenario, you’re not as prepared to buy.